 Each student must submit a teaching portfolio as part of the PhD teaching review.
 This portfolio will include:

-Upon completing the dissertation, and in accordance with the university requirements, students will conduct a defense.
-The dissertation defense will be a 90-120 minute discussion with the student's committee members of the major methodological, conceptual, literary historical, and formal questions addressed by the project.
+Upon completion, and in accordance with the university requirements, students will defend the doctoral project.
+The defense will be a 90-120 minute discussion with the student's committee members of the major methodological, conceptual, literary historical, and formal questions addressed by the project.
 The defense will be open to the public.

 ↑ To Top|Home|Site Map